Tropical storm warnings issued for South Florida

 ST. PETERSBURG, Fla.
 (AP/WSVN) — Tropical storm warnings were posted Friday morning for Florida, parts of Cuba and the NW Bahamas, as the system that battered Mexico moves to the east.

-The National Hurricane Center in Miami said the storm once known as Agatha in the Pacific Ocean will be known as Alex in the Atlantic Ocean basin.
+The National Hurricane Center in Miami said the storm once known as Agatha in the Pacific Ocean will be known as Tropical Storm Alex in the Atlantic Ocean basin, Friday.

-As of 5 a.m. on Friday, the system had maximum sustained winds of 40 mph, with higher gusts, and was moving northeast at 6 mph.
-It was located 420 miles southwest of Fort Myers Beach.
+As of 11 a.m. on Friday, the system had maximum sustained winds of 40 mph, with higher gusts, and was moving slowly northeast at 5 mph.
+It was located 430 miles southwest of Fort Myers.

+When the system makes its expected landfall Saturday on the west coast of Florida, forecasters predict it will with sustained winds of 45 mph.

+South Florida residents can expect heavy rain and gusty winds up to 30 mph through the day Friday.
+Going into Friday evening, residents can expect Tropical Storm force gusts to reach up to 50 mph.

 The Atlantic hurricane season officially began Tuesday.
 This is an unusually early start to the storm season but not unprecedented for Florida.